Visit Rainham Hall

 Remembering the Day Nursery at Rainham Hall (10 Feburary 2017 - 31 December 2018)

 We illuminated the fascinating era in the Hall's history when the building operated as a day nursery for local children between 1943-1954.
 Visitors immersed themselves in our exhibits which covered three floors of Rainham Hall, based on the memories of those who attended the nursery during their childhood years.
-A series of creative projects, activities and public events will ran throughout 2018.
+A series of creative projects, activities and public events ran throughout 2018.
 Read more about the exhibition here.